Identity Orchestration Buyer’s Guide

 Identity Orchestration Challenges

-There are a number of challenges that must be overcome to achieve successful identity management that are unique to multi-cloud environments:
+A number of challenges that are unique to multi-cloud environments must be overcome to achieve successful identity management:

 Multi-Cloud Introduces Identity Fragmentation and Silos.
 Organizations using more than one cloud must contend with more fragmentation from multiple silos, which makes managing secure access to apps difficult.
 Organizations need to manage identities and access consistently across platforms, regardless of vendor.